Relegation nightmare for Adams and four other Ghanaians on German Bundesliga final matchday | Goal.com

 Ampomah, who signed for Dusseldorf on a long-term deal at the start of the season, has been rumoured to be on his way out of the club, having struggled to impress at Merkur Spiel Arena.

-Tekpetey, like Adams, joined the Flingeraner on loan but a two-year agreement means he has one more year on his contract to fulfil, the kind that pulls him to the Bundesliga with parent club Schalke 04.
+Tekpetey, like Adams, joined the Flingeraner on loan but a two-year agreement means he has one more year on his contract to fulfil, the kind that pulls him to the Bundesliga 2.
+Parent club Schalke 04, could, however, prematurely terminate the loan deal and bring the attacker back to the elite division.

 Ofori, 18, is the fourth Ghanaian with Dusseldorf.